Australian Association for Infant Mental Health Inc

 AAIMH also develops position statements and guidelines to support Infant Mental Health professionals and parents.

+Registrations NOW OPEN!
 2024 AAIMH National Conference

+Registrations and call for abstracts are now open.
 This year’s conference will highlight the role of infant mental health as the building block for future mental health and wellbeing.
 Drawing on Winnicott’s seminal work conceptualising infant development in the context of the parent-child relationship and external systems, our conference theme will be “The infant, the family and the external world: Building infant mental health into the future”.

 MBT Basic Training